Parent: Parent–offspring conflict

 An offspring who hates their father is called a misopater, one that hates their mother is a misomater, while a parent that hates their offspring is a misopedist.
 Parent–offspring conflict describes the evolutionary conflict arising from differences in optimal fitness of parents and their offspring.
 While parents tend to maximize the number of offspring, the offspring can increase their fitness by getting a greater share of parental investment often by competing with their siblings.
 The theory was proposed by Robert Trivers in 1974 and extends the more general selfish gene theory and has been used to explain many observed biological phenomena.
 For example, in some bird species, although parents often lay two eggs and attempt to raise two or more young, the strongest fledgling takes a greater share of the food brought by parents and will often kill the weaker sibling, an act known as siblicide.

 Empathy

 David Haig has argued that human fetal genes would be selected to draw more resources from the mother than it would be optimal for the mother to give, a hypothesis that has received empirical support.
 The placenta, for example, secretes allocrine hormones that decrease the sensitivity of the mother to insulin and thus make a larger supply of blood sugar available to the fetus.
 The mother responds by increasing the level of insulin in her bloodstream, the placenta has insulin receptors that stimulate the production of insulin-degrading enzymes which counteract this effect.

-Having children and happiness
+Happiness index

 In Europe, parents are generally happier than non-parents.
 In women, happiness increases after the first child, but having higher-order children is not associated with further increased well-being.
 Happiness seems to increase most in the year before and after the first childbirth.